Green poop can happen after starting iron tablets, but stool color alone does not prove the supplement is working.

 The Science Behind Iron Absorption and Stool Changes

-This table summarizes how different factors related to iron supplementation affect stool color variations.
+This table summarizes how different factors related to iron supplementation can affect stool color variation.

 Is Green Poop a Reliable Indicator That Iron Tablets Are Working?

-Green poop alone isn’t a definitive sign that your iron tablets are working effectively but it does suggest your body is processing them.
-Successful treatment depends on how well your body absorbs and utilizes the supplemental iron—not just changes in stool color.
+Green poop alone is not a definitive sign that your iron tablets are working effectively.
+It does suggest that the supplement may be influencing your digestive tract, but successful treatment depends on whether your body absorbs and uses enough iron to improve your iron status.

 Doctors monitor several markers beyond stool appearance: